GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

     minikube config set cpus 4

 ##### 2. After installation, configure the VM driver
-(For example: in case you installed VirtualBox as the Hypervisor run the following.
-This step is optional as minikube now prefers to use Docker as the VM driver):
+(Note: If you installed VirtualBox as the Hypervisor run the following.
+This step is optional as minikube now prefers to use Docker as the VM driver)

     minikube config set vm-driver virtualbox